Academic Regulations

 The first-year writing course, the writing-intensive course, the applied numeracy course, and courses in the major and minor are excluded from the Pass/Fail option.
 Pre-professional and prospective graduate students should also seriously consider the strong probability that professional schools may seek more definite grades than CR in courses that are required or strongly recommended for admission to professional or graduate study.

 A few courses, particularly designated by departments, may require enrollment on a Pass/Fail basis.
 When courses are designated as Pass/Fail, students are permitted to elect an additional course to be taken as Pass/Fail but should carefully consider the consequences of that choice.
+In addition, units earned in courses with required Pass/Fail grade options are counted toward the maximum of 24 Pass/Fail units that may be applied toward the AB degree.

 Reading Days and Final Examination Period